The Floured Table

 To a 3 quart saucepan, add butter, brown sugar, vanilla, salt and water.

-Heat over medium, stirring frequently, until ingredients are melted.
+Heat over medium, stirring frequently, until melted.

 To a food processor, add the cooled roasted almonds and hazelnuts.